 How do you make Chicken & Wild Rice Dog Biscuits?

-- I purchased these dog bone cookie cutters from Amazon for about $5 (set of 3), but you can use any cookie cutter or glass to cut out the biscuits.
+I purchased these dog bone cookie cutters from Amazon, but you can use any cookie cutter or glass to cut out the biscuits.

 Chicken and Wild Rice Dog Biscuits

 - Preheat oven to 350 degrees F.

 - Combine chicken, rice and chicken stock in a mini food processor or blender and pulse until a paste forms.

 - Add the flour, salt, egg and chicken paste into a bowl and mix well.